-Over the past decade the Fund has been recognized by Barron’s, Lipper, the Wall Street Journal, Investor’s Business Daily, and a number of other publications.
+Over the past decade, the Fund has been recognized by Barron’s, Lipper, the Wall Street Journal, Investor’s Business Daily, and many other publications.
 We credit the Fund’s success to the distinctive management process that is rooted in intense research and built on extensive experience in the high-yield market.

 A conservative approach

 We attempt to mitigate risk by looking for companies in industries with relatively consistent revenue generation (non-cyclical industries), that have demonstrated the ability to grow even in a low-growth economy.
-Our strategy is to maintain a broadly diversiﬁed, well researched, well balanced portfolio to reduce volatility.
-We implement this strategy through a fundamental, bottom-up analysis of each company in which we invest.
+Our strategy is to maintain a broadly diversiﬁed, well-researched, well-balanced portfolio to reduce volatility.
+We implement this strategy through fundamental, bottom-up analysis of each company in which we invest.

 If you are looking for an equity fund with a management strategy unlike many of its peers, take a closer look at Aquila Three Peaks Opportunity Growth Fund.

 Mutual fund investing involves risk; loss of principal is possible.

 Investment Considerations for Aquila Three Peaks Opportunity Growth Fund: An investment involves certain risks including market risk, financial risk, interest rate risk, credit risk, and risks associated with investments in highly-leveraged companies, lower-quality debt securities, foreign markets and foreign currencies, and potential loss of value.